Districts of Serbia

 Erratum: The Kingdom of Serbs, Croats, and Slovenes was proclaimed on 1918-12-01, not -04 as stated in the book.

 The position of the United States Department of State from about 1992-2000 was that Montenegro and Serbia were two separate, unrecognized countries.
 Apparently, after Slobodan Milosevic was defeated in the 2000 election, the U.S. recognized Yugoslavia again.
 Change Notice 6 to FIPS PUB 10-4 was published on 2001-01-28.
-The FIPS country codes MW (Montenegro) and SR (Serbia) were dropped, to be replaced by YI (Yugoslavia).
-(Note: the FIPS code for Yugoslavia used to be YO, in the period before 1992 when the country consisted of six republics.)
+The GEC country codes MW (Montenegro) and SR (Serbia) were dropped, to be replaced by YI (Yugoslavia).
+(Note: the GEC code for Yugoslavia used to be YO, in the period before 1992 when the country consisted of six republics.)
 Montenegro and Serbia were given codes with a YI prefix.

 Country overview: